 A quick recap – What is ISO?

 How quickly or slowly the image is captured by the film or sensor is its sensitivity.
 This is denoted by ISO (same as the earlier ASA for films).
 With high ISOs, the amount of light required to capture an image is lower.
-Due to chemical limitations in film and electronic limitations in sensors, usually the lowest available ISO generally gives the best results when used in good light.
+Due to chemical limitations in film and electronic limitations in sensors, usually, the lowest available ISO generally gives the best results when used in a good light.
 As the ISO is increased, the film grains or the sensor noise starts becoming prominent.
 (For the basics, do see this – Basics of Exposure)

 So, during the film days, the answer was what I had told her.
 The lowest ISO meant nice colors, high dynamic range (the brightest and the darkest areas, the film could successfully capture) and low noise.
 For clicking a daytime scene, 100 ISO or less was the standard.
 So as to use faster shutter speeds and low ISO films, manufacturers churned out faster and faster lenses.
-The usual kit lens used to be a prime with an aperture of f/1.8 unlike the present day kit lenses (zoom) with apertures of f/3.5 or slower.
+The usual kit lens used to be a prime with an aperture of f/1.8 unlike the present-day kit lenses (zoom) with apertures of f/3.5 or slower.

 Low ISO comes with its own challenges.
 For using low ISOs in regular light conditions, either the shutter has to be opened for a longer duration or the aperture has to be kept wide open and usually both.
 Not desirable in many cases and definitely not an option in some photographs.

-(Nikon Df with Zeiss 135mm lens at f/5.6, 1/160 sec shutter speed, 1000 ISO determined by camera while using aperture priority and -1 EV compensation)
+(Nikon Df with Zeiss 135mm lens at f/5.6, 1/160 sec shutter speed, 1000 ISO determined by the camera while using aperture priority and -1 EV compensation)

-In present day cameras, the things are not as simple as I had told to that girl.
+In present-day cameras, things are not as simple as I had told to that girl.
 The best ISO is not the lowest.
 Let us first dive into the way camera sensors work so as to understand these intricacies.
 A sensor captures the light and converts it into electrical signals.
-For the amount of light that falls on the sensor, the electrical signals it can generate is fixed.
+For the amount of light that falls on the sensor, the electrical signals it can generate are fixed.
 For increasing the sensitivity of the sensor, this electrical signal is boosted by the camera electronics.
-For reducing the sensitivity, the same signal is attenuated.
+For reducing sensitivity, the same signal is attenuated.
 So, the ISO for the digital camera is also fixed as with the film roles.
 Yes, it does not change!
 What changes with change in ISO setting is how the camera increases or decreases the amount of signal being provided by the sensor.
 This fixed ISO is called the ‘native ISO’ in the cameras.

 So, why did increasing the ISO cause noise?
-For a simple reason that when the signal was boosted, it also boosted the artefacts and added its own noise created by the camera electronics, heat and what not!
+For a simple reason that when the signal was boosted, it also boosted the artifacts and added its own noise created by the camera electronics, heat and what not!